-In order to receive a Letter of Pre-acceptance, please establish a contact with a relevant person or department at Masaryk University well in advance and ask for the consent of supervision.
-The process may take several days at minimum and you will be required to provide your CV and Work Plan proposal for receiving the document.
-If you are not sure whom to contact, let us know.
-We will try to assist and connect you with a department of your academic interest.
+In order to receive a Letter of Pre-acceptance, please establish contact with the relevant person or department at Masaryk University well in advance and ask for the consent of the supervisor.
+The process may take several days at least and you will be required to provide your CV and Work Plan Proposal to receive the document.
+If you are not sure who to contact, let us know.
+We will try to assist and connect you with the department of your academic interest.

-Please upload your internationally recognized certificates in ideal case.
-If you do not possess any kind of certificate, do attach a written confirmation from your institution/supervisor mentioning the level of your language skills, your English teaching experience or any other kind of document that can effectively prove your proficiency.
+In the ideal case please upload your internationally-recognised certificates.
+If you do not possess any kind of certificate, attach written confirmation from your institution/supervisor mentioning the level of your language skills, your English teaching experience or any other kind of document that can effectively prove your proficiency.

-Once your application is successfully submitted and deadline of call for applications is over the evaluation phase takes place.
+Once your application is successfully submitted and the deadline for the call for applications has arrived, the evaluation phase takes place.
 It usually takes a few weeks so please be patient.
-Here is the process and evaluation criteria explained.
+The process and evaluation criteria are explained below.

-First, a formal eligibility check is done at Masaryk University.
-Applications which does not fulfil formal requirements (e.g. are missing some documents or are not submitted properly) may be excluded from the assessment.
-Evaluation is afterwards done both at host and at home institution separately.
-Respective home university confirms the eligibility of the candidate as well as compatibility with the curriculum.
-Host university is evaluating the application based on the criteria stated below.
-Each of the criterion has assigned a specific point value.
-According to the points earned, the best applicants are granted by the scholarship.
+First, a formal eligibility check is carried out at Masaryk University.
+Applications which do not fulfil formal requirements (e.g. are missing some documents or are not submitted properly) may be excluded from the assessment.
+The evaluation is made both at the host and the home institution separately afterwards.
+The respective home university confirms the eligibility of the candidate as well as compatibility with the curriculum.
+The host university evaluates the application based on the criteria stated below.
+Each of the criteria is assigned a specific point value.
+According to the points earned, the best applicants are granted a scholarship.
 To be the best applicant, see the criteria below:

 Note that additional criteria may be taken into consideration during the evaluation phase, especially when deciding between equally ranked applicants.
 These are: